National Business Review

-The National Business Review (or NBR) is a New Zealand online news publication aimed at the business sector.
+National Business Review (or NBR) is one of New Zealand's business news publishing websites.
+The NBR has focused on delivering breaking business news and analysis since its founding in 1970.
+NBR is known for its independent journalism for NZ’s economy, providing expert analysis on finance and politics alongside in-depth coverage of investment, tech, Te Ao Māori, primary industries and Australian business coverage.
+In 2020, the publication shifted to become a digital-first publication for NZ business leaders, offering trusted insights into the Aotearoa New Zealand's economic landscape.
+The business news publication has won numerous awards in journalism and reporting.

-It has journalists based in Auckland and Wellington.
+It has journalists in Auckland, Wellington, Canberra and Sydney.

 History

 The NBR was founded in 1970 by then-23 year old publisher Henry Newrick.
 Initially published as a fortnightly tabloid-format newspaper, it was briefly published as a daily newspaper from 1987 to 1991.
 New Zealand businessman Barry Colman was the NBR's publisher for 24 years, after buying it from John Fairfax & Sons in 1988.
 He sold it to Todd Scott in 2012.

 The publication's website has a paywall model, where businesses and individual subscribers pay to access certain content.
 As of June 2016, the NBR had more than 4000 paying subscribers.
-The NBR launched an online radio platform in March 2015, NBR Radio, and in early 2017 it launched a video platform, NBR View.
-In 2020, the NBR ceased printing and became an online newspaper.
+The NBR launched an online radio platform in March 2015, NBR Radio, and in early 2018 it launched a video-on-demand platform provided by Shift72, NBR View.

+In 2020, the NBR ceased printing the weekly newspaper and became a completely ad-free online multimedia news website, now updated constantly with breaking news and timely business updates.

+Today, NBR focuses on publishing of business news stories through multiple channels; from video, podcasts, and articles written by award-winning journalists and content supplied by verified contributors.

-Rich List
+The NBR List

-The publication produces an annual Rich List with the estimated wealth of the richest New Zealanders.
+The publication produces an annual The Rich List with the estimated wealth of the richest New Zealanders.
 In 2020, Todd Scott announced that NBR had "called off the 2020 NBR Rich List" due to the economic impact of COVID-19, saying it would be "vulgar" to focus on wealthy people.
+Today, NBR produces "The NBR List" which focuses on NZ's top wealth creators and philanthropy in New Zealand.

+In 2024, the NBR Rich List named brothers Mat and Nick Mowbray the wealthiest businesspeople in New Zealand, with a $20 billion valuation, surpassing the previous holder of the title Graeme Hart.
+The Mowbray brothers retained the top spot in 2025.